GreenGoma™ Swim Cap*

 - Put on the GreenGoma™ Swim Cap over the first latex swim cap.
 Again and more importantly, make sure it covers your temples and forehead and that it sits just above your eyebrows as shown in the photo.
 This will eliminate "Brain Freeze", or "Ice Cream Headache."

 - Finally put on the last latex cap.
 Make sure it covers the front and back of the GreenGoma™ Swim Cap.

-If done properly, your hair will most likely be dry when you exit the water, but more importantly, your head, and your body will stay warm...and your fingers will actually work!
+If done properly, your hair will most likely be dry when you exit the water, but more importantly, your head and your body will stay warm...and your fingers will actually work!
 I have raced Escape from Alcatraz over a dozen times (twice without a wetsuit).
-I have raced in the Puget Sound, the English Bay in Vancouver, and in the Milford Sound on the New Zealand's South Island.
+I have raced in the Puget Sound, the English Bay in Vancouver, and in the Milford Sound on New Zealand's South Island.
 All are races where the water temperature was between 48 - 54 degrees F (9 - 12 degrees C).
 This Sandwich works...I guarantee it!